hkhanna/django-base/README.md

 - Clone the repo and rename the `origin` remote to `base`.
 - Point the `origin` remote to a fresh Github repo.
 - Remove or replace the LICENSE file.
+- Update `.env.example` to the desired defaults for the new project.
 - Find and replace `base-django` with the new project name.
+- Do the "Local Installation" described below.
 - Update `SITE_CONFIG`
 - Create a Postmark server if using email
 - Deploy to Heroku